awsdocs/amazon-redshift-management-guide/doc_source/jdbc-previous-versions.md

 # Previous JDBC Driver Versions<a name="jdbc-previous-versions"></a>

 Download a previous version of the Amazon Redshift JDBC driver only if your tool requires a specific version of the driver\.
-For information about the functionality supported in previous versions of the drivers, download [Amazon Redshift JDBC Driver Release Notes](https://s3.amazonaws.com/redshift-downloads/drivers/Amazon+Redshift+JDBC+Release+Notes.pdf)\.
+For information about the functionality supported in these versions of the drivers, see [Download the Amazon Redshift JDBC Driver](configure-jdbc-connection.md#download-jdbc-driver)\.

 For authentication using AWS Identity and Access Management \(IAM\) credentials or identity provider \(IdP\) credentials, use Amazon Redshift JDBC driver version 1\.2\.8\.1005 or later\.